21 SIS Epidemic Across a Dynamic Network

 keep.tedgelist = TRUE)

 Printing the object will show the object structure and diagnostics.
 Both formation and duration diagnostics show a good fit relative to their targets.
 For the formation diagnostics, the mean statistics are the mean of the cross sectional statistics at each time step across all simulations.
 The Pct Diff column shows the relative difference between the mean and targets.
 There are two forms of dissolution diagnostics.
 The edge duration row shows the mean duration of partnerships across the simulations; calculating this involves some imputation due to the length censoring at the start of the simulation.
 The next row shows the percent of current edges dissolving at each time step; this can be less intuitive than duration, but it does not require the imputation.
-The percentage of edges dissolution is the inverse of the expected duration: if the duration is 50 days, then we expect that 1/50 (or 2%) to dissolve each day.
+The percentage of edges dissolving is the inverse of the expected duration: if the duration is 50 days, then we expect that 1/50 (or 2%) to dissolve each day.

 Code